ooichinchun/process-weather/README.md

 Scripts and instructions for use in order to pre-process the radar data are provided and described.

+### Scripts for processing Radar-TS labels

+Scripts and instructions for use in order to load and save the Radar-TS labels from images are provided and described.
+The script loads the Radar-TS images for a single month and creates a numpy array for the month.

 ### Scripts for processing NWP data

 Scripts and instructions for use in order to pre-process NWP data are provided and described.